 It’s important to consider different therapy types and how they resonate with you before choosing.
 If you’re unsure, your prospective therapist is a great person to seek advice from.

-What to look for in a therapist for attachment issues
+What to look for in a therapist

 The best-fitting therapist depends on individual factors, symptoms, your location and finances.
 Other factors to consider include:

 - Specialized therapists: It's important to work with a therapist who specializes in the treatment of distinct attachment disorders.
 Therapists for young people or children with attachment problems often identify themselves as “child and adolescent therapists,” or will have “adolescents” or “teenagers” indicated as a clientele type on their website or online profile.
 Therapists in the care of children may use different modalities.
 Adults seeking therapy could look for a psychodynamic therapist, or those specializing in attachment in relationship problems, family issues, or trauma-focused therapy.